 Vocals & Guitars

-Rafael Trujillo plays lead guitar in Obscura since November 2015.
-He graduated from Munich Guitar Institute in 2014 and studies Jazz at Amsterdam Conservatorium, University of Arts.
-Beside his classical education since he was a very young child Rafael is a very experienced session guitarist and multi instrumentalist.
+Rafael Trujillo joined Obscura as guitarist in November 2015.
+Rafael graduated from Munich Guitar Institute in 2014.
+Beside his classical education since he was a very young child Rafael is a experienced session guitarist and multi instrumentalist.

 After two tours as session bassist Linus was officially anounced as a permanent member in 2011.
 His significant 6/7-string fretless bass sound is an important trademark of the band.
 He is one of the busiest session bassist in the international metal scene and is well known for his bass workshops all around the globe.
 In 2016 Loudwire nominated him for Best Bassist of the year.